-Cloud adoption, remote users, BYOD and other trends are increasingly creating scenarios where routing traffic through a corporate perimeter (e.g. firewall, VPN) is only necessary to establish that an access request originated from a “secure” IP address.
+Company-wide work-from-home, cloud adoption, BYOD and other trends are increasingly creating scenarios where routing traffic through a corporate perimeter (e.g. firewall, VPN) is only necessary to establish that an access request originated from a “secure” IP address.

 This process, known as backhauling, reinforces the myth that perimeter based security was effective in the first place.
 The countless ways bad actors breach corporate networks are well understood, as is the lateral movement they take through those networks to steal data and disrupt business.
 Granting trust of any kind to a user who was somehow able to gain access to a network weakens an organization’s security posture in four ways:

 Symantec's 2019 Internet Security Threat Report found that “one in 36 devices used in organizations were classed as high risk.
 This included devices that were rooted or jailbroken, along with devices that had a high degree of certainty that malware had been installed.”
 Legitimate users on compromised devices can incidentally expose sensitive resources to bad actors through their own access to the corporate network.

 Ignores changes in context: